-Michael Egge, Managing Partner of Latham & Watkins’ Washington, D.C. office and a leading antitrust lawyer, advises clients on competition law matters in the United States and around the globe, including merger control and cartel issues.
-He has served as Vice Chair of Latham’s Global Litigation & Trial Department and Co-Chair of the firm’s Global Antitrust & Competition Practice.
+Michael Egge is a partner in Latham & Watkins’ Washington, D.C. office and a member of the firm's Executive Committee.
+He is a leading antitrust lawyer advising clients on competition law matters in the United States and around the globe, including merger control and cartel issues.
+He has served as Managing Partner of the Washington, D.C. office, Vice Chair of Latham’s Global Litigation & Trial Department, and Co-Chair of the firm’s Global Antitrust & Competition Practice.

 Mr. Egge helps global market-leading companies navigate competition enforcement matters in Washington and every other major antitrust jurisdiction in the world.
 Specifically, he handles:

 - Merger control investigations

 - Enforcement and litigation challenges to a company’s core business model

 Mr. Egge has significant experience representing clients in investigation and enforcement matters brought by the Federal Trade Commission (FTC), the US Department of Justice (DOJ) Antitrust Division, and enforcement authorities in more than two dozen countries, including the EU, China, Brazil, and Mexico.

 He draws on nearly three decades of experience, including three years in Latham’s Brussels office (2012-2015), and four years as global competition counsel at The Coca-Cola Company (1998-2002).

 He excels at analyzing clients’ business models and priorities in almost any industry and defending them in high-stakes, high-pressure situations before complex regulatory regimes.

 He is consistently recognized as a leading antitrust lawyer by industry publications including Chambers and The Legal 500.